RobotecAI/rai/docs/manipulation.md

 ### Challenges and Limitations

-During the experiments we encountered several obstacles and challanges:
+During the experiments we encountered several obstacles and challenges:

 1. **Computational Requirements**: